 A serious injury may require a lengthy recovery and leave a person unable to work or go to school for months.
 A family may have sizable medical bills.
 Disabling injuries in a pedestrian crash may leave a crash victim unable to go back to work.

-If you or your loved one has been seriously injured in a pedestrian accident in McAllen or elsewhere in South Texas, you should seek the help of an experienced pedestrian accident lawyer.
+If you or your loved one has been seriously injured in a pedestrian accident in McAllen or elsewhere in Texas, you should seek the help of an experienced pedestrian accident lawyer.

 Dangerous Intersections for Pedestrians in McAllen

 A pedestrian accident can occur anywhere and at any hour.
 Some intersections in McAllen where fatal pedestrian accidents have occurred in recent years include:

 - SP 115 at Houston Avenue